Brit Awards 2023: The eclectic outfits turning heads on the red carpet

 Some stars opted for traditional red-carpet looks, while others wore unconventional outfits, guaranteed to attract attention.

-The singer Sam Smith (pictured above) went for the latter, and looked like they might float away in this eye-catching black, plastic ensemble - we hope they're ok when they try to sit down.
+Double nominee Sam Smith (pictured above) went for the latter, and looked like they might float away in this eye-catching black, plastic ensemble - we hope they're ok when they try to sit down.

 US singer and rapper Ashnikko's eye-catching outfit merged with her body like a second layer of highly unusual skin, topped off with her trademark blue hair.